teuben/teunix/Install/Linux_U22.04.md

 * Touchpad - useful if you need to turn off touchpad temporarely - useful on laptops
 * - and the following ones will need a download
 * Luna II - phase of the moon
-* Event Calendar - weather, calendar,
+* Event Calendar - weather, calendar
 * Condensed Weather -
 * Advanced Radio Players - install your own radiostations

-and there are plenty of websites with idea.
-Here's a few
+and there are plenty of websites with ideas/reviews.
+Here are a few:

 * https://store.kde.org/browse/cat/418/order/latest/
 * 2019: https://www.addictivetips.com/ubuntu-linux-tips/best-kde-plasma-5-widgets/